AI Search Visibility Metrics and KPIs: What to Track Beyond Rankings

 Calculating your share of voice (SoV) per platform is straightforward.
 Divide the number of times your brand is cited by the total number of citations across all brands in that query set.
 For example, if your brand appears in 20 out of 100 total citations across your 50 queries, your SoV is 20%.

 Run this number for each platform and compare week over week.
 A drop in SoV after a competitor’s PR event tells you something.
 A rise after you publish a new guide tells you something else.
-This is where your ai search visibility metrics kpis start to show real business value — not as traffic numbers, but as direct signals of brand presence in generative search.
+This is where your AI search visibility KPIs start to show real business value — not as traffic numbers, but as direct signals of brand presence in generative search.

 Track your own brand separately by platform, then overlay competitor data.
 Over a few months, patterns emerge.
 You can adjust your content strategy based on what each platform favors.
 That is the point.

 A list of metrics means nothing if you can’t act on them.
-A good dashboard turns ai search visibility metrics kpis into clear next steps.
+A good dashboard turns AI search visibility KPIs into clear next steps.
 Here’s what to include and how to connect each chart to a real decision.

 Key metrics to include in your dashboard